TunahanCATAK/AoC24/README.md

 Then I decided to use std::is_sorted() function.
 Which provides us a special comparison function.
 But the time complexity of the solution became O(n<sup>2</sup>).
 O(n) for the is_sorted function and O(n) for the comparison function.

+## Day 6:
+I've solved the second problem with a brute force approach, with adding '#' to all possible positions and find out to loop with iterating through the maze.
+There can be some nicer solutions with graphs, investigate it.